 Adventure with your taste buds on a Uganda African safari with the country’s reach cuisine, Uganda’s food is as sweet as its culture because its tripods on staple food or propaganda meal.
 Food in Uganda is a celebration in itself and some meals are prepared as early as a day before to be served at launch the following day

-There is also the street food; the most notably being the Rolex.
-A Rolex is a timepiece in most countries, in Uganda it’s a popular street food that can be eaten any time of the day, it’s an omelet that is rolled with a chapati and some onions and tomatoes bonus points in the tomatoes are raw and you eat it by the stall.
-Tourism is still very much in its infancy in Uganda so you don’t need to worry about large crowds of fellow tourists ruining your experience of eating along streets while on a safari to Uganda or in an exclusive countryside on your Uganda safari Holiday.
-Another staple food you will enjoy on Uganda safari Tours is motooke or cooked bananas other food crops to include; cassava, sweet potatoes, irish potatoes, yams, beans, Cow peas, ground nuts, cabbage, onions, pumpkins and tomatoes.
-Some fruits to include; oranges, Pawpaws, lemons and pineapples are also grown, this is an indication of the rich nature of the full variety in Uganda which are prepared in various ways to satisfy different palates depending on your culture and preferences whether you are fully or not.
+There is also street food; the most notable Rolex.
+A Rolex is a timepiece in most countries, in Uganda, it’s a popular street food that can be eaten any time of the day, it’s an omelet that is rolled with chapati and some onions and tomatoes bonus points in the tomatoes are raw and you eat it by the stall.
+Tourism is still very much in its infancy in Uganda so you don’t need to worry about large crowds of fellow tourists ruining your experience of eating along streets while on a safari to Uganda or in an exclusive countryside on your Uganda safari holiday.
+Another staple food you will enjoy on Uganda Safari Tours is matooke or cooked bananas other food crops include; cassava, sweet potatoes, Irish potatoes, yams, beans, Cowpeas, groundnuts, cabbage, onions, pumpkins, and tomatoes.
+Some fruits to include; oranges, Pawpaws, lemons, and pineapples are also grown, this is an indication of the rich nature of the full variety in Uganda which is prepared in various ways to satisfy different palates depending on your culture and preferences whether you are fully or not.